-We didn’t really pursue land-based watching as we ended up booking the 5hr Whale & Dolphin watching from Corralejo tour a couple of days later.
+We didn’t pursue land-based watching as we booked the 5 hour Whale & Dolphin watching from Corralejo tour a couple of days later.
 The tour is offered on 4 days of the week and you can also contact them via WhatsApp for information.
 We got a quick and clear response when we called them about the online booking.

 We are greeted by our guide in a blue T-shirt at the harbour.
 The English spoken in Spain is usually some sort of an attempt 🙂 so we are told in brief about the tour once we got onboard.
 Other than that, our guides didn’t say much but they were friendly.
 Heading out to the sea: it would take about an hour to get to a place where it’s likely the dolphins swim.

 I hadn’t become desperate to see something yet.
 The captain alerted us that he’d spotted something and sure enough we see some flippers at the surface.
 I am more in a frenzy to click photographs at first than look around – it was the first time I photographed these marine creatures and who knew whether they’d disappear in seconds or not.
 Soon it is obvious that they like to swim by the boat as a couple were gracefully swimming under the bow.
 The water was clear and it was the closest we saw them.
 This happened several times with the ‘short-beaked’ common dolphin (Delphinus delphis).
 It’s best seen in this video.

 We are nearing the small island of Lobos.
 Here, a group of Atlantic bottlenose dolphins (Tursiops truncatus) show up.
 It seemed like a family or small pod of 3-4 individuals swimming very near each other.
 One of them also appeared to be a baby, looking at the size.